-The impact of risk crystallisation is understood through formal evaluation of the Risk Register linked to the Individual Capital Assessment, which is overseen by the Audit, Risk & Compliance Committee.
-The Audit, Risk & Compliance Committee regularly reports its findings and recommendation for mitigating action to the Board, both on a rolling basis and a contingent basis in the event risk(s) crystallise.
+The impact of risk being realised and becoming an issue is understood through formal evaluation of the Risk Register linked to the Individual Capital Assessment, which is overseen by the Audit, Risk & Compliance Committee.
+The Audit, Risk & Compliance Committee regularly reports its findings and recommendation for mitigating action to the Board, both on a rolling basis and a contingent basis in the event risks are realised.

-The Board takes responsibility for risk management process, review and mitigation and seeks to ensure as far as possible that the Society would take the appropriate action before the risk crystallises.
+The Board takes responsibility for risk management process, review and mitigation and seeks to ensure as far as possible that the Society would take the appropriate action before the risks are realised.